New Broncos and Families

 - Brainstorm career options with What Can I Do With This Major?

 - Use the links on our Career and Job Market Research page to get data about a career you’re considering

 - Use BroncoLink to find alumni and ask questions about their career path

-- Use the 4 Year Career Plan as a guide to build your own career plan
+- Use the 4-Year Career Plan as a starting point to build your own career plan

 Looking for a Job

-- Sign in to your Handshake account to search for jobs and internships on and off campus
+- Log in to your Handshake account to search for jobs and internships on and off campus

-- If you haven’t secured a job by the start of the fall semester, come to the Part-Time Job Fair during Welcome Week
+- If you haven’t secured a job by the start of the fall semester, come to the Part-Time Job Fair during Bronco Welcome

 - Get tips on searching for a student job, including resumes, cover letters, and interviewing for student jobs